-New study points to major discovery for Alzheimer's diseaseMarch 19th, 2013 in Alzheimer's disease & dementia /
+New study points to major discovery for Alzheimer's diseaseMarch 19, 2013 in Medicine & Health / Alzheimer's disease & dementia

 The Journal of Neuroscience has published a study led by researchers at the Max Planck Florida Institute for Neuroscience, the first and only U.S. extension of the prestigious Max Planck Society, that may hold a stunning breakthrough in the fight to treat Alzheimer's disease.
 The study potentially identifies a cause of Alzheimer's disease—based on a newly-discovered signaling pathway in cellular models of Alzheimer's disease—and opens the door for new treatments by successfully blocking this pathway.
 The Institute, which recently opened in December 2012, focuses solely on basic neuroscience research that aims to analyze, map, and decode the human brain—the most important and least understood organ in the body.